 Make Course Readings and Materials Accessible

-- Include a statement in your syllabus inviting students to discuss access needs for your online course.
+- Include a statement in your syllabus inviting students to discuss access needs for your course.
 Faculty can then contact Student Disability Services (SDS) for assistance.

 - Documents shown via projector and/or online are easy to view and have proper color contrast.
 Handouts are available online in accessible formats for use with assistive technology such as text or screen readers, magnification tools.